mongodb-labs/drivers-evergreen-tools/.evergreen/github_app/README.md

 bash apply-labels.sh -o "<repo-owner>" -n "<repo-name>" -h "<head-commit-sha>" -l "<path-to-labeler-config>"
 ```

-Note: this script be run on a Linux EVG Host or locally.
+Note: this script can be run on a Linux EVG Host or locally.
 It will self-manage the credentials it needs.